deschler/django-modeltranslation/docs/modeltranslation/registration.rst

 1. Create a ``translation.py`` in your app directory.
 2. Create a translation option class for every model to translate.
-3. Register the model and the translation option class at the ``modeltranslation.translator.translator``
+3. Register the model and the translation option class at the ``modeltranslation.translator.translator``.

 The modeltranslation application reads the ``translation.py`` file in your app directory thereby triggering the registration of the translation options found in the file.

 A translation option is a class that declares which fields of a model to translate.
-The class must derive from ``modeltranslation.ModelTranslation`` and it must provide a ``fields`` attribute storing the list of fieldnames.
+The class must derive from ``modeltranslation.translator.TranslationOptions`` and it must provide a ``fields`` attribute storing the list of fieldnames.
 The option class must be registered with the ``modeltranslation.translator.translator`` instance.

 To illustrate this let's have a look at a simple example using a ``News`` model.
 The news in this example only contains a ``title`` and a ``text`` field.